The Voice UK: The V Room

 An online spin-off show titled The V Room was announced in October 2016, with Cel Spellman presenting.
-The show is available on-demand via the BBC iPlayer and features exclusive content across social media sites and the show's mobile app.
 The show started after the live shows in March 2017.
-Spellman did not return for series 7 in 2018, and was replaced by previous runner–up Jamie Miller, The show is available on-demand via the ITV Hub and features exclusive content across social media sites and the show's mobile app.
+Spellman did not return for series 7 in 2018, and was replaced by previous runner–up Jamie Miller.
+The show is available on-demand via the ITVX and features exclusive content across social media sites and the show's mobile app.
 The show started after the live shows in March 2018.
 On 12 March 2018, Vick Hope took over for Jamie Miller as the show's new digital reporter.